 - Dissolve the solute completely in the solvent.
 Stir the solution thoroughly to ensure homogeneity.

-- When preparing solutions with electrolytes, consider the van't Hoff factor and ensure that the solute is fully dissociated.
+- When preparing solutions with electrolytes, consider the van't Hoff factor and make sure the solute is fully dissociated.

 3. Control the Heating Process: